cisagov/ScubaGoggles/baselines/commoncontrols.md

 3. Click **Save**.

 #### GWS.COMMONCONTROLS.16.2v0.3 Instructions
-1. In the list of all services, scroll to and click on the **Early Access** service.
+1. In the list of all services, scroll to and click on the **Early Access Apps** service.
 2. Click on **Service status**.
 3. Ensure **OFF for everyone** is checked.
 4. Click **Save**.